woojiahao/woojiahao.github.io-archive/about.md

 ## Fun facts!
 - I'm 181cm (6ft) tall! 🦒
 - My best time for 5km is 25 minutes 11 seconds 🏃
-- I'm an intern at DBS Singapore! 🤵
+- I was an intern at DBS Singapore! 🤵
 - I'm a moderator for The Programmer Hangout - the largest programming Discord server! 😎